Asynchronous API usage

 async def main():

-# executes 100 remote calls to myfunc in parallel
+# execute 100 remote calls to myfunc in parallel

-If you are comfortable with asynchronous programming, you can use it to create arbitrary parallel execution patterns, with the added benefit that any Modal functions will be executed remotely.
+This is an advanced feature.
+If you are comfortable with asynchronous programming, you can use this to create arbitrary parallel execution patterns, with the added benefit that any Modal functions will be executed remotely.

 Regardless if you use an async runtime (like asyncio